 The best comments are those that identify specific issues, explain the problems, provide facts and logic to back up your discussion, and suggest recommended alternatives.

 The worst comments are those that rant and whine or which just copy form letters.
-These comments will be ignored by the FAA.
+These comments may be ignored by the FAA.

 Do NOT submit comments immediately.
 Every day, we learn more about the proposal and learn more about critical issues in the NPRM.
 Take your time to learn about these issues, to understand the ramifications and to formulate fact-based arguments as to why the proposed rule should be implemented differently.
 Anyone that urges you to file “urgent” comments is naive about how this works (and yes, I am pointing to the AMA which sent out an email blast on January 7th mentioning just 4 points and urging people to file urgently without learning more.)

 Do NOT submit comments that are rants and whining.
-These accomplish nothing and will be ignored.
+These accomplish little.

 Do NOT submit comments that are copied from form letters and templates.
-All government agencies use software to scan the comment files and remove duplicate form letters; they have no interest in reading the same thing over and over again.
+All government agencies remove duplicate form letters; they have no interest in reading the same thing over and over again.
 In essence, form letters are largely ignored.
 Sadly this is the exact path the Academy of Model Aeronautics has taken – this is the path to failure.

 Example – here is their template letter and here is the first bit of text in their sample letter: